Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: LARGE DEVIATIONS THEORY AND THE THERMODYNAMIC VIEW OF THE PROBABILITY DISTRIBUTION OF ORDER PARAMETERS

-The basic LDT result we use is the Gärtner-Ellis theorem.
-In a statistical mechanics context, we can write this result in the following way: If we have \sca{N} degrees of freedom $\left(j = 1,...,\sca{N} \right)$, in the (thermodynamic) limit that $\sca{N} \rightarrow \infty$, the probability density $\sca{P(M)}$ of an extensive quantity $\sca{M}$ is governed by a rate function $\sca{I(m)}$
+The basic large deviation theory result we use is the Gärtner-Ellis theorem. \cite{touchette, touchette2012basic} In a statistical mechanics context, we can write this result in the following way: If we have a large number of degrees of freedom, $\left(j = 1,...,\sca{N} \right)$, the probability density $\sca{P(M)}$ of an extensive quantity $\sca{M}$ is governed by a rate function $\sca{I(m)}$

 which, in turn, can be expressed in terms of an intensive conjugate field $\sca{h}$ and the associated cumulant generating function $\sca{$\lambda$(h)}$

 provided the field is chosen to be take on the value \sca{h*} that maximizes the rate function, namely the value that satisfies